-Taylor is a former design fellow at the University of Cambridge and Unit Master at the Architectural Association where he co founded the graduate school masters program AA Design & Make at Hooke Park and led the development of the first phase of new buildings: the Assembly Workshop and Caretaker’s House.
+Taylor is a former design fellow at the University of Cambridge and Unit Master at the Architectural Association where he was the inaugural unit master for the masters program AA Design & Make at Hooke Park and led the development of the first phase of new buildings: the Assembly Workshop and Caretaker’s House.

 Taylor also founded and convenes the annual Studio in the Woods in 2006 where students test ideas at 1:1 alongside practicing architects.